GLOBAL MARKETS-Stocks dip on U.S. jobless data, debt rises

 NEW YORK, March 29 (Reuters) - A higher-than-expected number of Americans filing for U.S. jobless claims dampened investor sentiment on Thursday, keeping global stocks lower and raising the appeal of save-haven government debt.

-New U.S. claims for jobless benefits fell only slightly last week, according to the Labor Department, missing forecasts for a greater decline, while the prior week’s number was revised up.
-Some investors said the jobs numbers showed worrisome signs that the economic recovery may be stalling, after a period of improvement.
+New U.S. claims for jobless benefits fell slightly last week, according to the Labor Department, but missed forecasts of a greater decline, while the prior week’s number was revised up.
+After a period of improvement, some investors said the jobs numbers showed worrisome signs of stalling.

 Initial claims for state unemployment benefits fell 5,000 to a seasonally adjusted 359,000, the lowest level since April 2008.
-Separately, a report on the Commerce Department’s final estimate of gross domestic product showed that the economy expanded 3 percent in the fourth quarter, as expected.
+A report on the Commerce Department’s final estimate of gross domestic product showed that the economy expanded 3 percent in the fourth quarter, as expected.

 “The data today is evidence that we’re not going to have the robust recovery we had been expecting.
 The economy is growing, and the labor market is healing, but both on a very slow basis,” said Michael Yoshikami, chief executive officer at Destination Wealth Management in Walnut Creek, California.